Grain-Free Mashed Chickpea Tabouleh Salad

 - contains healthy hemp seeds

-- high in protein and fibre
+- high in protein and fiber

 - Place the chickpeas in a large bowl and use a masher or fork to mash into small pieces.
 Alternatively, make quick work of it and pulse them a few times in a food processor or blender.

-- Add the rest of the ingredients tot he bowl and mix well.
+- Add the rest of the ingredients to the bowl and mix well.

 Keywords: grain-free, gluten-free, oil-free, spring, light, easy, quick